Ric Ocasek’s 5 Best Cars Songs: Legendary New Wave Band Turned Out More Than A Dozen Hit Singles

-Ric Ocasek, the co-founder and principle songwriter for the iconic 1970s and 1980s New Wave rock band The Cars, died at age 75 on Sunday, as The Inquisitr reported.
+Ric Ocasek, the co-founder and principle songwriter for The Cars, the iconic 1970s and 1980s New Wave rock band, died at 75-years-old on Sunday, as The Inquisitr reported.

-Though following the breakup of The Cars in the late 1980s, Ocasek went on to a solo career that saw him release seven albums — while serving as producer for such New Wave or punk bands as Weezer, Bad Brains, and Nada Surf — Ocasek never duplicated his success with the cars, either creatively, or in terms of commercial success, a Variety obituary for Ocasek noted.
+Following the breakup of The Cars in the late 1980s, Ocasek went on to a solo career that saw him release seven albums.
+He also served as producer for such New Wave and punk bands as Weezer, Bad Brains, and Nada Surf.
+Ocasek never duplicated his success with The Cars, either creatively, or in terms of commercial success, a Variety obituary for Ocasek noted.

 Ocasek founded the band that would evolve into The Cars with Benjamin Orr — who died in 2000 of pancreatic cancer — in Columbus, Ohio, in the late 1960s.
 But it was not until 1976 that the pair relocated to Boston, Massachusetts, and quickly made an impact on the thriving local music scene there.